- ASUG is the world’s largest SAP user group.

 This is not only ASUG’s approach.
 ComputerWeekly, Gartner, Forbes, Fortune, Deloitte, Accenture, all also do the same thing.
 They simply quote SAP.
 And very rarely question the information.
 And when the data ends being wrong, they don’t go back and explain that SAP previously misleads them.
 That is why none of them can forecast SAP because they are all on the take from SAP.

 Up to this point, I only pointed out that SAP widely missed its forecast of having thousands of live S/4HANA customers by May 2017, as per the officially reported figures.

-However, the official numbers of 850 live S/4HANA customers reported by SAP is also false.
+However, the official numbers of 850 live S/4HANA customers reported by SAP are also false.

 SAP has probably a very few number of customers live on S/4HANA due to the application’s immaturity.
 This is not to say S/4HANA implementations have not been attempted.
-It is not to say that tiny areas of S/4HANA are being used for “something” or that there aren’t demo environment setup at customers.
+It is not to say that tiny areas of S/4HANA are being used for “something” or that there isn’t a demo environment set up at customers.
 But truly live customers for S/3HANA?
 That number is so small it is barely worth discussing.